top of page

 Google's goal for its SERPs (search engine results pages) is to provide internet users with exactly what they are looking for.

-If you have a good SEO strategy and a good SEO content writer, you should be able to write the kind of article that your target audience is seeking – which is what Google and its complicated search engine algorithms want.
+If you have a good SEO strategy and a good SEO web copywriter, you should be able to write the kind of pages that your target audience is seeking.
+Do this well, and Google should reward you by nudging up your SERP rankings.

-Quite simply, if you're able to create the very best web content (in Google's eyes), then all other things being equal (domain authority, site loading times etc.) you should rank very near the top spot – and scoop up lots of organic traffic.
+Quite simply, if you're able to create the very best web content in Google's eyes, then all other things being equal (domain authority, site loading times etc.), you should rank well – and scoop up lots of organic traffic.

 It's never that simple, of course.

-But there are a number of premium SEO content writing tools I use which enable me to understand what Google is looking for in order to boost your website's rankings potential.
+There are a number of SEO content writing tools I use which enable me to understand what Google is looking for in order to boost your website's rankings potential.

-These tools take time and effort to master – which is why not many SEO copywriters use them.
+These tools take time and effort to master – which is why some copywriters never get round to using them.

 But the difference this tech can make is often significant.

-Good SEO articles, therefore, need to be written with an appreciation of what Google wants, what a customer hopes to read (ensuring keywords sound natural) – and, ideally, enough creative writing 'pizzaz' to make it all entertaining.
+Good SEO copy, therefore, needs to be written with an appreciation of what Google wants, what a customer hopes to read (ensuring keywords sound natural) – and, ideally, enough writing 'pizzazz' to make it all persuasive and/or entertaining.

-My aim is to deliver on all three fronts.
+My aim as an SEO website copywriter is to deliver on all three fronts.

 Understanding the SEO content writing process

-As mentioned, when writing a blog – or any web page where SEO is a priority, such as how to guides and long-form content – you begin with intent.
+As mentioned, when writing a blog – or any web page where SEO is a priority, such as how to guides and product pages – you begin with intent.

 What is the intent of this page?
 What keywords is it trying to rank for?